-The study also found that mothers who displayed high markers of stress were significantly less likely to breastfeed their children, and that ECC was almost twice as common among children who were not breastfed.
-In addition to this, children more at risk of ECC were found to have been not regularly fed breakfast.
+The study also found that mothers who displayed high markers of stress were significantly less likely to breastfeed their children and that ECC was almost twice as common among children who were not breastfed.
+In addition to this, children more at risk of ECC was found to have been not regularly fed breakfast.

 Although rotten baby teeth eventually do fall out, it has been shown that the biggest predictor of dental decay in adulthood is the presence of ECC in childhood.
 In addition, healthy baby teeth are needed for children to properly smile, eat and speak.

 Baby teeth are also crucial in the maintenance of proper dental spacing for the permanent teeth to grow into their correct positions.
 Toothaches in rotten baby teeth may lead to dental emergencies, poorer quality of life and unpleasant dental visits.